 Out of Africa won seven academy awards and includes breathtakingly beautiful scenes of Africa that will linger in your mind long after the film is finished.

 6. The Secret Life of Walter Mitty (2013)

-Walter Mitty (Ben Stiller) is a proficient daydreamer and film developer for Life magazine who lives a dull life.
+Walter Mitty (Ben Stiller) is a prolific daydreamer and film developer for Life magazine who leads a dull life.
 And to escape the boredom, most of his time is spent lost in fantasies involving travel, heroism, and charming encounters with his crush Cheryl (Kristen Wiig).

 However, Walter’s chance to have a real adventure finally arrives when work asks him to travel to Scandinavia to take the perfect photo for their final print issue.